ArcanaFramework/arcana/_sources/data_model.rst.txt

 .. _data_formats:

-Items
+Entries
 -----

-Atomic items within a dataset are encapsulated by :class:`DataType` objects.
+Atomic entries within a dataset contain either file-based data or text/numeric fields.
-There are three types of data items:

-* :class:`.FileSet` (single files, files + header/side-cars or directories)
+In Arcana, these data items are represented using `fileformats <https://arcanaframework.github.io/fileformats/>`__ classes, :class:`.FileSet`, (i.e. single files, files + header/side-cars or directories) and :class:`.Field` (e.g. integer, decimal, text, boolean, or arrays thereof), respectively.
-* :class:`.Field` (int, float, str or bool)
-* :class:`.ArrayField` (an array of int, float, str or bool)

-Instead of holding the data directly, data items reference files and fields stored in the data store.
-Before data in remote stores are accessed they need to be cached locally with :meth:`.DataType.get`.
-Newly created and modified data items are placed into the store with :meth:`.DataType.put`.

-:class:`.FileSet` is typically subclassed to specify the datatype of the files/directories in the group.
-For example, there are a number common file formats implemented in :mod:`arcana.dirtree.data`, including
+:class:`.FileSet` is typically subclassed to specify the file formats of the files/directories in the data items.
+For example, some common used standard types are

+* :class:`.fileformats.text.Plain`
-* :class:`.dirtree.Text`
+* :class:`.fileformats.application.Zip`
-* :class:`.dirtree.Zip`
+* :class:`.fileformats.application.Json`
-* :class:`.dirtree.Json`
+* :class:`.fileformats.generic.File`
-* :class:`.dirtree.Directory`
+* :class:`.fileformats.generic.Directory`

 File-group classes specify the extensions of the expected files/directories, converters from alternative file formats, and may